-In this guide you’ll learn how to automatically archive emails using Power Automate.
-For this example we will be archiving emails in SharePoint but you can easily customize this example to save your archive emails to destinations like Dropbox, Google Drive, OneDrive, or any platform supported by Power Automate.
+In this guide, you’ll learn how to automatically archive emails using Power Automate.
+The example shows how to archive emails in SharePoint, but you can easily customize it to save your emails to destinations like Dropbox, Google Drive, OneDrive, or any platform supported by Power Automate.

-- support all common email content types, including HTML, RTF, and plain text
+- All common email content types, including HTML, RTF, and plain text.

-- support the conversion of rich content including in-line images and tables
+- Conversion of rich content, including inline images and tables.

 Ensure the following prerequisites are in place: